binhnguyennus/awesome-scalability/README.md

 > Understand your problems: scalability problem (fast for a single user but slow under heavy load) or performance problem (slow for a single user) by reviewing some [design principles](#principle) and checking how [scalability](#scalability) and [performance](#performance) problems are solved at tech companies.
 The section of [intelligence](#intelligence) are created for those who work with data and machine learning at big (data) and deep (learning) scale.

 #### If your system goes down
-> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO of Uber.
+> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, former CTO of Uber.
 So, keep calm and mind the [availability](#availability) and [stability](#stability) matters!

 #### If you are having a system design interview
 > Look at some [interview notes](#interview) and [real-world architectures with completed diagrams](#architecture) to get a comprehensive view before designing your system on whiteboard.
 You can check some [talks](#talk) of engineers from tech giants to know how they build, scale, and optimize their systems.
 There are some selected [books](#book) for you (most of them are free)!
 Good luck!